ucbpsychtech/ucbpsychtech.github.io/_posts/2019-09-20-Monica-Ellwood-Lowe.md

 She is starting her third year in the psychology graduate program at UC Berkeley where she studies developmental psychology.
 She is supervised by Profs.
 Mahesh Srinivasan and Silva Bunge.

-{% include figure.html image="/Images/Blog_Monica1.png" caption="Monica Ellwood-Lowe is a third-year graduate student working under the joint supervision of Prof. Srinivasn and Prof. Bunge" %}
+{% include figure.html image="/Images/Blog_Monica1.jpg" caption="Monica Ellwood-Lowe is a third-year graduate student working under the joint supervision of Prof. Srinivasan and Prof. Bunge" %}

 **What drew you to developmental research?**